Comments

 Part E - Contractor Induction

-Part F - Staff and Student Training
+Part F - Task Specific Training

 Part G - Health and Wellbeing Training Initiatives